This policy was updated on the 13th of March 2018 to take into account the new EU GDPR regulations.

 Matomo – Used to track website visits.
 You can opt out of the cookie that tracks this under the personal details page above.
 We use your IP address to help track your visit; however, part of this is masked.
 So, if your IP address is 123.456.8.1, we only ever see 123.456.x.x.
 We store these details for 3 months before they are deleted.
-This data is stored in Ireland.
+This data is stored in the UK.

 ManageWP – Used to create backups of our website.
 This ensures business continuity in the event something goes wrong.
 All data collected and contained via this website is backed up daily and stored in encrypted files in EU data centres.